Planning to hit the road for the Thanksgiving holiday to visit family and friends or…

 Whether it’s elementary, middle school or high school—all students need a backpack.
-With the growing number of deadly mass shootings in public places, parents are opting for a piece of mind with bulletproof backpacks or inserts.
+As gut-wrenching as it sounds, with the growing number of deadly mass shootings in public places, parents opt for a piece of mind with bulletproof backpacks or inserts.
 While an active shooter on their child’s campus is a possibility no parent wants to face, this possibility is becoming an increasing reality.
-This is why many parents are opting to purchase bulletproof backpacks or inserts to protect their children in the event of a school shooting.
+This is why many parents opt to purchase bulletproof backpacks or inserts to protect their children in a school shooting.
 By no stretch of the imagination are bulletproof backpacks the long-term solution to school shootings.
 However, they may be the first line of defense against an active shooter.

 The Rapid Rise in Mass Shootings

-A major influence in the rise in bulletproof backpacks or inserts sales is the rapid rise of mass shootings.
-It’s true when it comes to gun violence; public mass shootings account for a tiny fraction of the nation’s gun violence deaths.
+A significant influence in the rise in bulletproof backpacks or inserts sales is the rapid rise of mass shootings.
+It’s true regarding gun violence; public mass shootings account for a tiny fraction of the nation’s gun violence deaths.
 But their fractional death toll doesn’t make them any less terrifying because they occur anywhere and without warning.
 Over the past decade, mass shootings have grown in frequency and devastation.
-In fact, the five deadliest mass shootings have all occurred within the last decade—with the deadliest occurring just last year.The five deadliest mass shootings have all occurred within the last decade—with the deadliest occurring just last year.
-Click To Tweet
+In fact, the five deadliest mass shootings occurred within the last decade—with the deadliest school shooting since Sandy Hook happening this past May.

 Can gun makers be held liable for mass shootings?